oden-lang/oden-lang.github.io/src/forms.md

 (fn (x) (+ x 1))
 ```

-*The current version of Oden does not support polymorphic
-functions, i.e. all types have to be inferred or annotated for it to
-compile to Go.
-When `define` is implemented this will probably be
-fixed as well.*

-Function arguments can be annotated with types.
+Function arguments can also be annotated with types.

 ```scheme
 (fn ([x : int]) x)